-The Dallas Farmers Market Friends focuses on enhancing the Dallas Farmers Market experience by preserving its history and advocating for the farmers who are such a vital part of the Market.
+The Farmers Market Friends focuses on Farmers Markets throughout the city of Dallas, advocating for the farmers who are such a vital part of each Market.

 Enhancing the market experience helps create an environment where customers can come develop a relationship with their food producers, shop for fresh-picked produce and clean natural meats.
 And it creates an environment where you, your friends and family can experience an authentic farmers market in downtown Dallas.

 Preserving the history of the market honors the farmers who have gone before, and gives due credit to the role the farmers play in our local food system and economy.